Aliases for HIST1H2AK Gene

 HIST1H2AK (Histone Cluster 1 H2A Family Member K) is a Protein Coding gene.
 Diseases associated with HIST1H2AK include Bainbridge-Ropers Syndrome.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Deubiquitination.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is HIST1H2AI.

 UniProtKB/Swiss-Prot for HIST1H2AK Gene